 - Preservation of purity, due to the simpler subsequent fabrication process (fewer steps) that it makes possible.

 - Stabilization of the details of repetitive operations, by control of grain size during the input stages.

-- Absence of binding contact between segregated powder particles – or "inclusions" (called stringering) – as often occurs in melting processes.
+- Absence of binding contract between segregated powder particles – or “inclusions”– as often occurs in melting processes.

 - No deformation needed to produce directional elongation of grains.